 It's also useful to understand how an eSIM works with airplane mode to avoid making mistakes during the flight.

-Step-by-step (do it 24–48 hours before flying)
+Step-by-step (do this 24–48 hours before flying)

 - Scan the QR code.
 The eSIM installs in seconds.